Home » How to Manage Trade Promotions: 5 Tips to Improve Sales and ROI

 Conclusion

 CPG manufacturers and retailers spend vast amounts of time and resources managing trade promotions.
 Yet many promotions fail to generate any ROI or positively impact sales.
-This blog post provides 5 result-driven tips that teams can utilize to ensure rewarding trade promotions management.
+You should try these five result-driven dos and don’ts that teams can utilize to ensure rewarding trade promotion management.